 - release date

 IMDB doesn’t provide any public API, so if we need this kind of information we have to scrap it from the site.

 Why should we use ReactPHP and make requests asynchronously?
 The short answer is speed.
-Let’s say that we want to parse all movies from the Coming Soon page: 12 pages, a page for each month of the upcoming year.
+Let’s say that we want to scrap all movies from the Coming Soon page: 12 pages, a page for each month of the upcoming year.
 Each page has approximately 20 movies.
 So in common, we are going to make 240 requests.
 Making these requests one after another can take some time…

 And now imagine that we can run these requests concurrently.
 In this way, the scraper is going to be significantly fast.
 Let’s try it.